Slender Object Detection: Diagnoses and Improvements: Problem Dissection

-Regarding FCOS, there are multiple evolutions in implementation and model design in the derivation from its baseline RetinaNet.
-Excluding implementation details, differences exist in $\LF$, $\LA$, and regression spaces in $\LC$.
-More formally, FCOS ($\A$) assigns locations inside object boxes as positive, ($\B$) regresses bounding boxes instead of anchors, ($\C$) uses IoU loss as localization target, and ($\D$) adopts centerness score to re-weight loss and score at different positions.
-Our model dissection discretely considers the evolutions and inspects the performance changes in slender object detection.
-Evaluation results are shown in Tab.~\ref{tab:anchor-dissection}.
+\New We show the evaluation of RetinaNet and FCOS in Tab.~\ref{tab:backbones} and Tab.~\ref{tab:anchor-dissection}.
+Although FCOS shows advantages in the detection of regular objects and thus keeps ahead in overall performance, the advantage is not consistent for slender objects.
+Scrutinizing the evolution from an anchor-based detector to anchor-free detectors like FCOS, we design multiple intermediate variants of which each keeps only one variable to uncover the substantial aspects. \NewEnd Excluding implementation details unified by our framework, differences to be addressed exist in $\LF$, $\LA$, and localization paradigm in $\LC$.
+More formally, an anchor-free detector ($\A$) assigns locations inside object boxes as positive, ($\B$) regresses from pixels rather than from anchors, ($\C$) uses IoU loss as localization target, and specially FCOS ($\D$) adopts centerness score to re-weight loss and confidence at different positions.
+Discretely implementing these variants, we show the performance change in Tab.~\ref{tab:anchor-dissection}.

-With the removal of anchor-based assignment, the performance in all metrics dramatically drops, although the regression is performed basing on anchors.
-This dissected comparison reveals the major effect of anchors, i.e., a reasonable label assignment strategy properly filters locations suitable for detection, instead of the regression space alone.
-Other alternations proposed by FCOS gradually fill up the drop, but the improvement is less significant on slender objects.
-Fundamentally, the proposed exponential offsets regression, which estimates the distance from a point inside bounding boxes to the borders, improves the localization results.
-The observed improvement supports the conclusion that manually designed anchors are not preferred in terms of the regression space.

-IoU loss brings more performance gain in our experiments than reported by \cite{retina} and \cite{giou}.
-It identifies another appropriate property of FCOS regression that makes it suitable for IoU loss.
-Because the regression strategy guarantees that the predicted boxes overlap with the ground truth box, the vanilla IoU loss is always able to optimize in FCOS.
-However, the overall performance is still below the baseline of RetinaNet because of the massive number of low-quality localizations from the border areas of the bounding boxes.
-Therefore, the center prior ($\D$ in Tab.~\ref{tab:anchor-dissection}) is introduced to suppress the predictions far from the object centers by re-weighting positive samples.
-It works well in most cases and substantially improves the detection precision, but is less effective for slender objects whose centers are occluded more often.